junxit/us-congress-bills-117/bill.md

         - **(III)** access to information; and
       - **(iii)** encourage or deter a State or other entity from participating in the voluntary collection of information for the duration of a major disaster or emergency.
 - **(d)** *Use by other Federal agencies*
-  - **(1)** *In general* The Administrator may permit a Federal agency other than the disaster assistance agencies listed in subparagraphs (A) through (C) of subsection (f)(2) to use the electronic information sharing system established under this section for the purpose of facilitating disaster-related assistance if such agency enters into an agreement containing the terms described in paragraph (2).
+  - **(1)** *In general* The Administrator may permit a Federal agency other than a disaster assistance agency listed in subparagraphs (A) through (D) of subsection (f)(3) to use the electronic information sharing system established under this section for the purpose of facilitating disaster-related assistance if such agency enters into an agreement containing the terms described in paragraph (2).
-  - **(2)** *Agency agreement* An agreement between the Administrator and another Federal agency to use the electronic information sharing system established under this subsection shall contain the following terms:
+  - **(2)** *Agency agreement* An agreement entered into under paragraph (1) shall contain the following terms:
     - **(A)** The Federal agency shall—
-      - **(i)** collect, share, maintain, and use disaster assistance information in compliance with this section and in substantial compliance with the data security standards and best practices of the National Institute of Standards and Technology; and
+      - **(i)** collect, share, maintain, and use disaster assistance information in compliance with this section and any policies of the Federal Emergency Management Agency and any information protection and use policies of such Federal agency; and
       - **(ii)** train any personnel granted access to disaster assistance information on the rules of behavior established by the Administrator under subsection (b)(3).
     - **(B)** In the event of any unauthorized disclosure of disaster assistance information, the Federal agency shall—
       - **(i)** notify the Administrator within 24 hours of discovering any such unauthorized disclosure;